markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

     Then the library contains book with id 123
 ```

 Beside the plain text reports, JGiven has possibility to generate HTML reports.
-This kind of reports
+This kind of report
 is very useful because it could be integrated with an CLI(i.e. Jenkins).
 And business teams, can easy
 track progress and status of project.
 To easier tracking of story, use cases, etc JGiven provide us
-annotation ``@IsTag``, that allows easier classification of test by story, use case, and searching reports
+annotation ``@IsTag``, that allows easier classification and searching reports
 by them.
 Here is an screen shoot of HTML reports:
 ![HTML report example](../images/JGivenHtmlReport.png)
 If you are interested in to see how HTML report works and looks,